 Natural Resource Inventories

 The Beaver Meadows wetland is a unique ecological gem in our community that is both visually stunning and provides habitat for rare flora and fauna.
 It is located at the intersection of Bristol, Ripton, and Middlebury in the Green Mountain National Forest, yet is unknown to all but a handful of people.
 The Bristol Trail Network (BTN) would like to make the Beaver Meadows a more accessible destination for nature enthusiasts and hikers, but they need help to make this vision a reality.
 The road leading to the wetland is difficult to traverse, the wetlands themselves can be hazardous (and well, wet!), and there are no well-publicized trails.
 To change this, the BTN has asked a Vermont Master Naturalist team to conduct a preliminary study to explore the Beaver Meadows.
 The final report would consist of the team’s recommendations for a hiking trail at the Beaver Meadows based on information gathered from VT Fish and Wildlife experts, the Forest Service, local knowledge, and maps of potential trail locations based on the team’s exploration of the area.
 This information will be used by the BTN leaders (and any interested Vermont Master Naturalists) to apply for trail building grants and begin working with the BTN trail building volunteers.
-VMN inventory projects are also underway in Richmond and South Burlington.
+VMN natural resource inventory projects are also underway in Richmond and South Burlington.